-- The TSF shall be designed and implemented in a manner that limits its capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced: Loader Limited capability Policy. - 169 SFP 4: Loader Limited capability Policy - Deploying Loader functionality after TOE Delivery to final user (phase 7 / USER configuration) does not allow stored user data to be disclosed or manipulated by unauthorized user.
+- The TSF shall be designed and implemented in a manner that limits its capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced: Loader Limited capability Policy. - 179 SFP 4: Loader Limited capability Policy - Deploying Loader functionality after blocking of the loader does not allow stored user data to be disclosed or manipulated by unauthorized user.